avjgit/notes/computer_science/udacity/cs373/readme.markdown

 ﻿# CS373: Programming a Robotic Car
-Description:
+Description: This class, taught by one of the foremost experts in AI, will teach you basic methods in Artificial Intelligence, including: probabilistic inference, computer vision, machine learning, and planning, all with a focus on robotics.
+Extensive programming examples and assignments will apply these methods in the context of building self-driving cars.
+You will get a chance to visit, via video, the leading research labs in the field, and meet the scientists and engineers who are building self-driving cars at Stanford and Google.
+Prerequisites: The instructor will assume solid knowledge of programming, all programming will be in Python.
+Knowledge of probability and linear algebra will be helpful.

+### WEEK 1:Basics of probability
+Car localization with particle filters
+### WEEK 2:Gaussians and continuous probability
+Tracking other cars with Kalman filters
+### WEEK 3:Image Processing and Machine Learning
+Finding objects in sensor data
+### WEEK 4:Planning and search
+Determining where to drive with A* search
+Finding optimal routes with dynamic programming
+### WEEK 5:Controls
+Controlling steering and speeds with PID
+### WEEK 6:Putting it all together
+Programming a self-driving car
+### WEEK 7:Final Exam
+Exam testing your knowledge

 ### UNIT1
-Introduction
+* Introduction
-Localization
+* Localization
-Total Probability
+* Total Probability
-Uniform Probability Quiz - Question
+* Uniform Probability Quiz - Question
-Uniform Distribution - Question
+* Uniform Distribution - Question
-Generalized Uniform Distribution - Question
+* Generalized Uniform Distribution - Question
 Probability After Sense - Question
 Compute Sum - Question
 Normalize Distribution - Question